2023 Solar Incentives Guide for East St Louis, IL - Tax Credits & Rebates

 - Excellent reputation

-- Doesn't offer solar batteries (coming 2022)
+- Doesn't offer solar batteries

 - Some reported issues with customer service

-EcoWatch's East St Louis, IL Solar Incentives FAQs
+EcoWatch's East St. Louis, IL Solar Incentives FAQs

-What are some of the environmental benefits of switching to solar energy?
+What are some environmental benefits of installing solar panels on my home?

-If I switch my appliances out for ones that utilize solar energy, are there any benefits I can claim?
+I want to trade in my old appliances for ones that are more energy-efficient.
+Are there any incentives I can apply for?

-The recently passed Inflation Reduction Act introduces a number of incentives that reward homeowners who make eco-friendly upgrades.
-Some incentives include tax credits and rebates for installing new electric appliances.
+The new Inflation Reduction Act provides multiple incentives designed to reward homeowners for making eco-friendly upgrades.
+Some of these incentives include tax credits and rebates for installing new electric appliances.
 You can find more details about these incentives here.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.